 Chinese herbal formulas are an important part of what we do here at Yinova because they act as the building blocks that support your healing.
 Herbs can build blood, clear out mucus and help create changes internally, both physiologically or hormonally.
 We offer herbal consults, actually, for people who would like to try Chinese medicine but don’t want to have acupuncture.

 Are there other approaches people can take when trying to conceive?

-Massage can work wonders; and our bodywork team just so happens to be really talented.
-They’ve been working hand-in-hand with Jill Blakeway to create fertility massage support which incorporates abdominal work and is much more tailored to the entire fertility journey (with varying stages from trying to conceive to post natal.)
+Massage can work wonders, and our bodywork team just so happens to be really talented.
+They’ve been working hand-in-hand with Jill Blakeway to create fertility massage support that incorporates abdominal work and is much more tailored to the entire fertility journey (with varying stages from trying to conceive to postnatal.)
 It brings together Jill’s methods for enhancing fertility from both her clinical experience and her book, Making Babies, as well as the expertise that the Yinova bodywork team has behind them.